 • notifying you of changes to your smart card (for example impending card expiry);

-• monitoring and taking enforcement action in relation to fare evasion on the public transport network and fraud – our authorised representatives are entitled to collect identity information in this context under the Transport Operations (Passenger Transport) Act 1994 (Qld);
+• monitoring and taking enforcement action in relation to fare evasion on the public transport network and fraud – our authorised representatives are entitled to collect identity information in this context under the Transport Operations (Passenger Transport) Act 1994 (QLD);

 • developing and improving our services and obtaining feedback; and